-How to see the Norwegian capital without spending a fortune
+In this Life in Norway publication, discover how to see the best of the Norwegian capital without spending a fortune.

 Don’t let the costly reputation put you off experiencing the Norwegian capital.
 It is possible to enjoy Oslo without spending a fortune, and I’m going to show you how!